serverless/demo-todo/README.md

 ### Implementation details

 - This application is deployed via CI/CD (see the `demo-todo` app under the Serverlessteam dashboard)
-- The Github access token is from Kaz's personal github account
+- The Github access token is from the services+sfpro-demo@serverless.com github account